chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 # Security Analysis and Suggestions on UVIC Spam Detector

 ## Abstract
-- **Purpose & Scope**

-  UVic Spam Detector is a web-based tool that allows anyone to upload their email content and choose from several machine learning models to determin if it is in fact a spam email.
+ UVic Spam Detector is a publicly accessible web application that lets users submit email text and select from multiple machine‑learning classifiers to determine if a message is spam or legitimate.
+This report analyzes both the web application surface and the underlying models, identifying vulnerabilities, rating their criticality, and recommending concrete mitigations.

-  This analysis covers:

-  1. **Application Security**
-   - Transport layer (lack of HTTPS)
-   - Input handling (file uploads, form fields, JSON endpoints)
-   - Session‑ and endpoint‑level controls (CSRF, auth, rate limiting)

-  Machine Learning Security

-  We will discuss possible attack surface and vectors, then propose concrete mitigations.
-(To be revaluated e.g. TLS enforcement, input sanitization, adversarial training, request throttling, dependency hardening)

 ## Introduction